 Callander was the end of my walking for the weekend and I caught a bus from there to Stirling.
 It started to rain as I left: some sort of pathetic fallacy perhaps?
 At Stirling train station, I was in something of a dilemma regarding the next stage of my journey: was I going by Edinburgh or Glasgow?
 It should have been a no brainer; I had a return ticket from Macclesfield to Glasgow.
 Being overcautious me, I had to double check things before plumping for Glasgow.
 I made it to Queen Street station shortly after 17:20 and hot footed it to Central station in a pleasing 10 minutes.
 I’ll keep that in mind for the future.
 I hopped on the 17:40 departure for London Euston and was home by 22:30, having changed in Preston and Manchester on the way south.
 It was a good trip into countryside where I hadn’t been before and I hope to return.

-I mentioned Rucksack Readers in an earlier post but I thought that I’d say a bit more about them.
+While I mentioned Rucksack Readers above, I thought that I’d say a bit more about them.
 They offer a range of guidebooks covering trails in Scotland, Ireland and beyond.
 The idea is that you carry them in your rucksack while out on the trail.
 Consequently, they are waterproof and lightweight.
 Added bonuses are the inclusion of mapping and the ability to fold the guidebooks flat.
 Their Irish range includes: Dingle Way, Kerry Way and Wicklow Way.
 Apart from maybe the Dingle Way, I had heard of these and the guides are a welcome addition to the market.
 But it was the Scottish range that alerted me to some trails about which I had known nothing: Cateran Trail and Kintyre Way.
-Otherwise, stalwarts such as the West Highland Way and Great Glen Way are covered as are the Rob Roy Way and the Speyside Way.
+Otherwise, stalwarts such as the West Highland Way and Great Glen Way are covered, as are the Rob Roy Way and the Speyside Way.
 Going further afield, treks in Europe, Asia and South America get are featured.